 Table of Contents

-- 8 When Sticky Dough Starts Affecting Your Mixer
+- 8 When Sticky Dough Starts Overloading the Mixer

 Dough doesn’t flip from dry to wrong.
 It moves along a range.
 Some breads are meant to feel firm and barely tacky.
 Others are intentionally soft and cling slightly during shaping.